prashantsingh896/Stop-Watch-Project/README.md

 # Stop-Watch-Project
-Basic stop watch using Vanilla HTML, CSS &amp; JS
+Basic stop watch using  HTML, CSS and Java Script.
+No libraries or framework used.
+This project was done as a part of Skill test of an online course.
+The Stop watch has 3 buttons to start pause and reset the timer.